jam963/jam963.github.io/_pages/about.md

   image: profpic.png
   image_circular: false # crops the image to make it circular
   address: >
-    jam963 at cornell dot edu
+    jam963@cornell.edu

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 I'm a PhD candidate in [Romance Studies][romance] with a minor in [Cognitive Science][cogsci] at Cornell.
+I received my BA in French and Francophone Studies from Columbia in 2019.

+Broadly speaking, I'm interested in applying computational and experimental methods within the humanities, particularly in literary and area studies.

-My current interests include:
+My current research areas include:
 - representational analysis of language and embedding models
-- human and machine language processing, particularly of literary texts
+- differences between human and machine language processing
-- adapting methods from computational linguistics and NLP for humanities research.
+- literary theory (Gilles Deleuze, Michel Serres) and cognition.

 My graduate committee is [Laurent Dubreuil][laurent] (chair), [Morten Christiansen][morten], and [Shimon Edelman][edelman].